Charted Depth Symbols Every Skipper Needs to Know

 * Look for the lowest depth just outside the circle (highlighted in illustration).

 * Find the highest depth just inside the circle (highlighted in illustration).

 * Determine what number--divisible by 6--would lie between the two.

-In the illustration, you see 19 feet of water just outside and 16 feet just inside the circle.
+In illustration 4 above, you see 19 feet of water just outside and 16 feet just inside the circle.
 This indicates an 18 foot contour circle.

 Five Ways to Use Contour Lines or Contour Circles

 Use these five tips to backup your sailing navigation, increase your skills, and boost the safety of your small cruising boat in any marine weather.